-Fish is a great option for an evening meal as not only is it packed with flavour and goodness, but it is so low in points – one 140g cod fillet is just 1sp!
+Fish is a great option for an evening meal as not only is it packed with flavour and goodness, but it is so low in points – especially now fish is 0sp!
 After craving something fishy for tea last week, I put together this recipe using a lot of ingredients that I already had in my fridge and the result was delicious.
 Both light and summery yet filling and satisfying.
 Best of all, the whole dish can be ready inside 20 minutes!

 Prosciutto Wrapped Cod with Lemony Garlic Spinach